exoplatform/exo-documentation/docs/GettingStarted.rst

 After each action is performed, it will be remarked as completed with a check-mark even though it is not performed via this application.

-When all the actions are performed, you can remove this widget from the Stream Page by clicking Close on the header|DW-2|.
+When all the actions are performed, you can dismiss this widget permanently by clicking Close on the header|DW-2|.

-    .. note:: - You can’t get the Getting Started widget back when it is removed.
+    .. note:: - You can’t get the Getting Started widget back after you closed it.

 .. _WelcomeBack: